All the ‘need-to-know before you go’ information can be found here below.

 Everyone is welcome to come and get involved in the Innovation Festival.

-If you are aged between 14-16 years old you may wish to join our Young Citizens Work Experience Festival held in conjunction with our main Innovation Festival.
+If you are aged between 14-16 years old you may wish to join our Young Citizens Work Experience Festival (link) held in conjunction with our main Innovation Festival.
 This is a two day event running on Monday-Tuesday and Wednesday-Thursday.
-If you, your school or college is interested in finding out more, please contact a member of our team youngcitizensfestival@nwl.co.uk.
+If you, your school or college is interested in finding out more, please contact a member of our team youngcitizensfestival@nwl.co.uk

 Any other questions?